SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 The AppRouter takes the UI resources of the `RiskManagement-app` and puts it in the `resources` directory.
 This is where the `xs-app.json` looks for the files requested for `/app/...`.

 The `RiskManagement-uaa` binding adds our already existing XSUAA service instance to the AppRouter, which makes login and logout possible.
-By this the AppRouter forwards requests with the authentication token (`Authorization: Bearer <jwt-token>`) to the CAP service.
+Hereby the AppRouter forwards requests with the authentication token (`Authorization: Bearer <jwt-token>`) to the CAP service.
 The CAP service then uses it for authentication and authorization checks.

 The `srv-binding` creates an environment variable `destinations` that contains a JSON array with one object containing the **destination** to the CAP service.
 This is required to forward requests to the CAP service.